Picture Gallery

 Photo

-Italy fêted at Sun, 1982.
-The Italian engineers installing the second Cerutti press gather with the Sun crew to celebrate Italy’s win in the World Cup final.
-Left to right: engineer Mauro Pastorino, Andy Cook, Geoffrey Hale, engineer Carlo Rota, Terry Apps, John Bennett (with Italian flag), Peter Draper (background), engineer Biagio Casalino (kneeling), Bob Manley, D. Blair, B. Ausden, Len Hooker, David Farino, F. Jacket (seated), Bernard Scott.
+Italy fêted at the Sun, 1982.
+The Italian engineers installing the second Cerutti press gather with the Sun crew to celebrate Italy's win in the World Cup final.
+Left to right: engineer Mauro Pastorino, Andy Cook, Geoffrey Hale, engineer Carlo Rota, Terry Apps, John Bennett (with Italian flag), Ron Draper (background), engineer Biagio Casalino (kneeling), Bob Manley, D. Blair, B. Ausden, Len Hooker, David Farino, F. Jacket (seated), Bernard Scott.
 (Photo supplied by Len Hooker)

 Photo